.

 Pan Fried Chinese Five Spice Tofu

-An aromatic, flavourful preparation for tofu that is simple yet delicious.
+An aromatic, flavourful preparation for five spice tofu that's simple yet delicious.

 Ingredients